rarkebauer/image-abstraction-layer/README.md

 https://fast-shore-43365.herokuapp.com/api/imagesearch/YOUR SEARCH TERM
 https://fast-shore-43365.herokuapp.com/api/latest/imagesearch/

-In order to make the application work, you must create a file named 'constants.js' and include the following code: var apiKey = XXX; var cx = XXX;
+In order to make the application work on your local system, you must create a file named 'constants.js' and include the following code: var apiKey = XXX; var cx = XXX;